Weave Realizability for D-type: Proof of Main Results

 For each possible quiver mutation, we describe the possible mutations of the 3-graph and show that the result matches the quiver type and retains the properties listed in Theorem \ref{technical} above.
 In addition, the Legendrian Surface Reidemeister moves we describe ensure that the $A_n$ tail subgraphs continue to consist solely of short {\sf I}-cycles.
 If the mutation results in a long {\sf I}-cycle or pair of long {\sf I}-cycles connecting our $A_n$ tail to the rest of the 3-graph, we can simplify by applying a sequence of $n$ push-throughs to ensure that these are all short {\sf I}-cycles.
 It is readily verified that we can always do this and that no other simplifications of the $A_n$ tails are required following any other mutations.
 We include $A_n$ tail cycles only where relevant to the specific mutation.
 In our computations below, we generally omit the final steps of applying a series of push-throughs to make any long {\sf I} or {\sf Y}-cycles into short {\sf I} or {\sf Y}-cycles.
 Figure \ref{fig:push-throughs} provides an example where these push-throughs are shown for both an {\sf I}-cycle and a {\sf Y}-cycle.

-\begin{remark} The Type I normal form does not cover every possible arrangement of the 3-graph corresponding to a Type I quiver.
-Mutating at either of the short {\sf I}-cycles $\gamma_1$ or $\gamma_2$ produces one of four possible arrangements of the cycles $\gamma_1, \gamma_2,$ and $\gamma_3$ in a 3-graph corresponding to a Type I quiver.
-Since these mutations are somewhat straightforward, we simplify our calculations by giving a single normal form rather than four, and describing the relevant mutations of two of the four possible 3-graphs in figures \ref{fig:1to1}, \ref{fig:1to2}, \ref{fig:1to4.1}, and \ref{fig:1to4.2}.
+In order to simplify the overall presentation of the normal forms and the computations below, we allow for the following variations in the Type I and Type IV cases.
+In the Type I case, mutating at either of the short {\sf I}-cycles $\gamma_1$ or $\gamma_2$ in the Type I normal form produces one of four possible configurations of the cycles $\gamma_1, \gamma_2,$ and $\gamma_3$ in a 3-graph corresponding to a Type I quiver.
+Since these mutations are readily computed, we simplify our presentation by giving a single normal form rather than four, and describing the relevant mutations of two of the four possible 3-graphs in figures \ref{fig:1to1}, \ref{fig:1to2}, \ref{fig:1to4.1}, and \ref{fig:1to4.2}.
 The remaining cases can be seen by swapping the cycle(s) to the left of the short {\sf Y}-cycle with the cycle(s) to the right of it.
 This symmetry corresponds to reversing all of the arrows in the quiver.
-In general, we will implicitly appeal to similar symmetries of the normal form 3-graphs to reduce the number of cases we must consider. $\Box$ \end{remark}
+In general, we will implicitly appeal to similar symmetries of the normal form 3-graphs to reduce the number of cases we must consider.
+In the Type IV case, the edge(s) corresponding to $\gamma_3, \gamma_5$ or $\gamma_6$ need not carry a cycle.
+See the discussion of Type IV quiver mutations below for a more detailed description.

 \textbf{Type I.} We start with 3-graphs, always endowed with a homology basis, whose associated intersection quivers are a Type I quiver.
 See Figure \ref{fig:1Quivers} for the relevant quiver mutations.